Toward More Realistic Machine-Learning Inference of the Dense-Matter Equation of State from Supernova Gravitational Waves: Methods

 \subsection{Data}

-The general relativistic {\tt CoCoNuT} code \citep{Dimmelmeier02a, dimmelmeier:05MdM} was used to obtain GW signals.
+The general relativistic {\tt CoCoNuT} code \citep{Dimmelmeier02a, dimmelmeier:05MdM} was used to obtain GW signals\footnote{The data are available at https://zenodo.org/records/17579189}.
 Since the details of the simulation setup (such as grid configuration or neutrino treatment) were presented in our previous works \citep{abdikamalov:14, richers:17, mitra23, mitra24}, we only highlight the key aspects here.
 Our simulations are axisymmetric, which is adequate during collapse, bounce, and the early post-bounce phase (see e.g.~\citep{ott:07cqg}).
 We employ the $Y_e(\rho)$ deleptonization scheme \citep{Liebendoerfer05Simple} during collapse and bounce, and switch to a leakage/heating scheme after bounce \citep{Ott13General}.

 We consider four solar-metallicity progenitor models with ZAMS masses $12$ \cite{woosley:07}, $15$ \cite{heger:05}, $27$ \cite{whw:02}, and $40\,M_\odot$ \cite{woosley:07}.
 The higher-mass progenitors develop more massive, higher-entropy iron cores.
 At core collapse onset, the iron core masses are $1.3$, $1.4$, $1.5$, and $1.8\,M_\odot$, with central entropies of $0.60$, $0.62$, $0.77$, and $1.06\,k_\mathrm{B}$/baryon, respectively.
 Figure~\ref{fig:mass} shows the density and specific entropy as functions of radius.
 This set spans a diverse range of progenitor structures.